 Electric Dipole moment is the measure of the polarity of the system.
 It is the separation of positive charge and a negative charge by a distance.
 The SI unit of electric dipole moment is Coulomb-meter.
-The simplest example is a pair of electric charge of two opposite signs and equal magnitude separated by distance.
+The simplest example is a pair of electric charges of two opposite signs and equal magnitude separated by distance.

 What is Electric Dipole?

 Suppose there are two charges of equal magnitude ‘q’, separated by a distance, d.
 Let the first charge be negative and the second charge be positive.
 This combination can be called an electric dipole.
 Therefore, we can say that an electric dipole is created by the combination of equal and opposite charges by a separation of a certain distance.

 Now, the electric dipole moment for this pair of equal and opposite charges is equal to the magnitude of the charges multiplied by the distance between them.

 Magnitude of Electric Dipole Moment

 The magnitude of electric dipole moment can be written as:

 Direction of Electric Dipole Moment

 You may also want to check out these topics given below!

 - Electric Potential Of A Dipole And System Of Charges